BlizzCrafter/MonoGame.SplineFlower/README.md

 - **Backward** triggers only in the backward direction.
 - **ForwardAndBackward** triggers in both directions.

-> Note:It's also possible to control a SplineWalker with your Keyboard or GamePad if you wish so!
+> Note: It's also possible to control a SplineWalker with your Keyboard or GamePad if you wish so!

 ---